 Odissi, the classical dance form of Orissa in Eastern India.
-Odissi, considered the most lyrical and graceful of all classical dances in India.
+Odissi considered the most lyrical and graceful of all classical dances in India.
 It is one of the seven classical dance forms in India.

 In Odissi, the body of the dancer is considered a temple, and the deity is taken to be residing within.
 Through the practice of the dance, the dancer attempts to create a relationship between the moving body and the soul that internalizes spirituality.
 The dancers wear a chuda or a white cone on the head to indicate the conical structure on top of the Orissan temples.

 This is followed by Shayee Nrutya or Batu Nrutya which is an item of pure nrutta.
-It begins with a series of sculpturesque poses like Veenal, mandala, flute, manjra etc., and is performed in a very graceful and stylised manner.
+It begins with a series of sculpturesque poses like Veenal, mandala, flute, manjra, etc., and is performed in a very graceful and stylized manner.
 The third item is pallavi, the movements of which are extremely graceful and lyrical.
 A tune is sung in some raga and is developed in different varieties.
 Bols with rhythmic syllables come in between to enrich the beauty of the item.

 Pallavi is of two kinds

 Abhinaya the fourth item is done through facial expressions depicting different bhavas and rasas with the help of different hastas.
 No performance is complete without the performance of an ashtapadi from the Geeta Govinda by Sri Jayadeva.
 The next comes Mokhya Nrutya which is the last item is of pure Nritta.
 It is done in fast tempo, in coordination with rhythmic syllables.